 Renting vs Owning A Home

 People need a place to live, and this usually requires money.
-Buying a home is a wonderful thing for those who have a family, or those who just want to stay in one location for a very long time.
+Being able to afford your own home is convenient for those who have a family, or those who just want to stay in one location for a very long time.
 However, some of us move around quite a bit and/or change jobs every few years, so being saddled with a mortgage would not be a viable option.
 Do you really want to buy a house and then go through the hassle of moving if a job does work out?
 Imagine the costs of having to move or deciding to rent or sell your house while before relocating.
-Some people are not even able to sell their houses and have to relocate anyway, which puts a considerable burden upon an already strained family.
+Some people are not even able to sell their houses and have to relocate anyway, which puts a considerable burden on an already strained family.
 Think of the expenses involved with moving a large house full of furniture can become costly than moving a small amount of furniture from an apartment.
 With the high mortgages payments and the subprime lending crisis, many people have decided renting is an easier and cheaper option.
 This hub will discuss five reasons why renting may be a good option right now.

 1. I Change My Job Every Several Years

 In my grandparents and even to some extent in my parents' generation people were more likely to stay with one company their entire lives.
 However, today people are more likely to change careers every few years and have several careers over their lifetime.
 Since I graduated from college I have had several jobs and moved several times, so owning house has not been a viable option during this period of my life.
 Thus, if you think you may be changing job or relocating over the next several years, it may be wise to consider to forgo buying a house.
 Ask yourself these questions:

 - Will buying a house make my life easier?

 - Will I want to sell my house if I have to quit my job and relocate?